To view this page in Arabic, please select the link below

 On Monday 4 March 2013 the Inquiry commenced its full Public Oral Hearings.
 These concluded on 16 April 2014 with oral closing submissions from Core Participants.
 The Inquiry may decide it wishes to hear evidence from a few further military witnesses and if it does any witness schedule will be published here.

 Requests to Potential Witnesses

-The Chairman is grateful to all those witnesses who have responded to his request to provide information relevant to his terms of reference.
-Although the Inquiry is no longer seeking to contact witnesses, any military personnel who were engaged at Danny Boy or who were present at Camp Abu Naji on 14 & 15 May 2004 should contact the Inquiry without delay (Sara Coleman, Assistant Deputy Solicitor 020 7025 4478 or email email@example.com).
+The Chairman is grateful to all those witnesses who have responded to his request to provide information relevant to his Terms of Reference.
+Although the Inquiry is no longer seeking to contact witnesses, any military personnel who were engaged at Danny Boy or who were present at Camp Abu Naji on 14 or 15 May 2004 should contact Sara Coleman without delay, using the contact details below.

 In a written statement given on Wednesday 25 November 2009, the Secretary of State for Defence, The Rt Hon Bob Ainsworth MP announced that there would be a public inquiry in to the allegations that Iraqi nationals were detained after a firefight with British soldiers in Iraq in 2004 and unlawfully killed at a British camp, and that others had been mistreated at that camp and later at a detention facility.

 The Inquiry is established under the Inquiries Act 2005 and is chaired by the Sir Thayne Forbes, a retired High Court judge.
 His terms of reference are: